Ferdosull/Milestone_Project_01/README.md

 and eight responsive items. six of the responsive items are social media links which navigate the user to a new tab for the media outlet selected when clicked or pressed.
 Underneath the social media icons are a phone contact number and an email address link which are also  clickable/pressable.
 Clicking/pressing the phone number link auto populates the same number to call on a mobile phone device.
 Additional options are given on a desktop device.
-Clicking/pressing the email link auto populates the users default email client with "info@rseclayer1.com" in the "To" section and "General Question" in the "Subject" section of the email form.
+Clicking/pressing the email link auto populates the users default email client with "info@rseclayer1.com" in the "To" section of the email form.
 Please see the image below depicting the responsive footer before and after hovering on all icons and links.

 ![](assets/readme_images/README.012.png)